aplekhanov/covermaker-app/_pages/privacypolicy.md

 Your continued use of the app will be regarded as acceptance of our practices around privacy and personal information.
 If you have any questions about it, feel free to contact me by mail@aplekhanov.com

-This policy is effective as of 05 March 2021.
+This policy is effective as of 03 January 2023.